Fruitful-Esther/FTL-DATA-ANALYSIS-EXCEL-MASTER-CLASS/excel-training.md

 ### CSV

-For more and deeper info, check out [Microsoft's Excel help center][excel-docs].
-For an hour-long presentation of Excel skills, see [this YouTube video](https://www.youtube.com/watch?v=0nbkaYsR94c).

 In almost all cases, you're saving the final file as a **comma separated values** file, or **CSV**.
 You will save the final CSV files separate from the WIP Excel files you used previously.

 A CSV is exactly what the name implies: values with commas in between, and line-breaks between rows. **This is the preferred format for final individual data tables** because it strips out all of Excel's magic and leaves an easy-to-use, platform-agnostic dataset.
 No formulas, no PivotTables, no number formats, no font formats, not even separate worksheets.
 CSV is clean and simple.